data-for-change/anyway/README.md

     * Currently, the packages `pyproj` and `psycopg2` are failing to install so for both of them, you need to download and install the `cp27 win32` version, even if you have a 64 bit Windows version installed.
         * http://www.stickpeople.com/projects/python/win-psycopg/

+### Creating a cloud development environment on c9

+1. Create an account at c9.io (preferably with github verification, but can also be done with a simple IP address

+2. Create a new public python based project that receives code from   https://github.com/hasadna/anyway repository

+3. Preform git checkout dev
+After the Clone activity is completed (can take a few minutes) run the following: sudo pip install -r requirements.txt export DATABASE_URL='sqlite:///local.db' python models.py python process.py

+4. Go to configurations page (using the top right configuration icon) go to the Run Configuration part and press Add New config

+5. Do the following definitions on the window that just popped up:
+Definition Name - Anyway
+File to be run - main.py
+Press enter to save the setting.
+Environment variables  - DATABASE_URL sqlite:///local.db (in two different colums)

+6. Set this to be the default by selecting the definitions window and pressing Set As Default

+7. Run the environment by pressing Run Application and see it by pressing Preview and then Preview Running Application

 ## Local first run (all platforms)
 1. Define connection string (needs to be defined whenever you start working):
   * bash: `export DATABASE_URL='sqlite:///local.db'`